Deer Hunting Questions & Answers

 How many deer can I harvest with a deer license bundle?

-This license includes privileges to harvest two antlerless deer and one antlered deer OR three antlerless deer.
-The bundle cannot be used in a deer reduction zone to satisfy deer reduction zone bag limits.
+This license includes privileges to harvest two antlerless deer and one antlered deer.
+The license bundle cannot be used in a deer reduction zone to satisfy deer reduction zone bag limits.

 What is the deer reduction zone bag limit?

 The bag limit is 10 deer, of which only one can be antlered.
-Individuals hunting in a designated deer reduction zone who are attempting to satisfy the Reduction Zone bag limit must harvest an antlerless deer before harvesting an antlered deer.
+Individuals hunting in a designated deer reduction zone who are attempting to satisfy the deer reduction zone bag limit must harvest an antlerless deer before harvesting an antlered deer.

 Can I take more than one antlered deer per year?

 Under specific circumstances, yes.
-You are allowed to harvest one antlered deer in the regular statewide deer season, one in any deer reduction zone after harvesting an antlerless deer, one for each military/refuge hunt you have access to; using a military license, and one for each state park deer reduction hunt you are selected to participate in.
-If you are selected for a state park deer reduction hunt, a license is not required.
+You are allowed to harvest one antlered deer in the regular statewide deer season, one in any deer reduction zone after harvesting an antlerless deer, one for each military/refuge hunt you have access to using a military license, and one for each state park deer management hunt you are selected to participate in.
+If you are selected for a state park deer management hunt, a license is not required.

 How many deer can I harvest during youth deer season?

-During the youth season, youth hunters may take the number of antlerless deer that is allowed by the bonus county quota, as well as one antlered deer.
-Additional restrictions apply on some DNR properties.
-The antlered deer taken during the youth season counts toward the limit of one antlered deer in the regular statewide seasons.
+During the youth season, youth hunters may take the number of antlerless deer that is allowed by the county antlerless bag limit, up to the statewide bag limit of six, as well as one antlered deer.
+During the youth season, hunters may only take one antlerless deer on DFW-managed properties, Mississinewa Lake, Salamonie Lake, and Patoka Lake (see property restrictions).
+Deer taken during the youth season count toward the statewide limit of one antlered and six antlerless deer.

 What can I shoot with an archery license?